-- The number of credits at the highest level (as described in the table) can only be changed when a programme is validated. - Foundation Degrees must include at least 20 credits of work-based learning. - In PGT programmes and at Level 5 of Undergraduate Degrees, students can study 20 credits of elective modules.
+- Each single credit has 10 notional learning hours. - The number of credits at the highest level (as described in the table) can only be changed when a programme is validated. - Foundation Degrees must include at least 20 credits of work-based learning. - In PGT programmes and at Level 5 of Undergraduate Degrees, students can study 20 credits of elective modules.
 Elective modules can only be used if approved at validation. - In PGT programmes, modules must be at Level 6 or Level 7. - Because the overall pass mark for PGT programmes is 50%, students should aim to achieve a mark of at least 50% in modules below Level 7 (i.e. even though the marking criteria for the modules will be based on a pass mark of 40%).